Voice Agent

 ```

-**Key insight**: The telephony conference API accepts friendly names, not just IDs.
+**Key insight**: the telephony conference API accepts friendly names, not just IDs.
 The conference name is known at webhook time.
-The agent leg is created immediately - the conference is created on-demand when the agent joins.
-This means the agent can be fully connected and waiting *before the caller even picks up*.
+The agent leg is created immediately; the conference is created on-demand when the agent joins.
+The agent can be fully connected and waiting *before the caller even picks up*.

 **Timeline comparison:**